ESMValGroup/ESMValCore/doc/how-to/how-to-make-a-release.rst

 requests as highlights.
 Add the most voted pull requests as highlights at the beginning of changelog.
 After the highlights section, list any backward incompatible changes that the release may include.
-The :ref:`backward compatibility policy<esmvaltool:backward-compatibility-policy>`. lists the information that should be provided by the developer of any backward incompatible change.
+The :ref:`backward compatibility policy<esmvaltool:backward-compatibility-policy>` lists the information that should be provided by the developer of any backward incompatible change.
 Make sure to also list any deprecations that the release may include, as well as a brief description on how to upgrade a deprecated feature.

 Make a pull request and get it merged into ``main``.
-If updated after release branch is created, cherry pick it into the release branch.
+If updated after the release branch is created, cherry pick it into the release branch.

 4. Make the (pre-)release on GitHub